 A City to Remember

-If I had to give Chicago some serious points over New York, I would give it a lot for the stunning river they have flowing through downtown and reflecting all the gorgeous architecture.
-It makes Chicago truly one of the most picturesque cities I’ve been to and the river cruise is the best way to enjoy it.
+If I had to give Chicago some serious points over New York, I would give it a lot for the stunning river.
+It flows right through downtown and reflects all the gorgeous architecture.
+It makes Chicago truly one of the most picturesque cities I’ve been to.
+A river cruise is seriously the best way to enjoy it.

-I found that walking around Millennium Park and stumbling through the Chicago Art Institute was some of the best experiences I’ve ever had traveling.
+I found that wandering the park and stumbling through the Chicago Art Institute was one of the best experiences I’ve ever had traveling.
 When I knew I only had a few days in Chicago I wasn’t sure initially if I’d have the time to make it through a museum, and mostly resolved to not pushing to cram it in.

-I saw my first Andy Warhol pieces in person and some of the most stunning stained glass I’ve seen outside of Europe.
+The most memorable exhibit was the Andy Warhol gallery.
+I also saw some of the most stunning stained glass I’ve seen outside of Europe.
 I’m not a huge museum freak so how much I enjoyed this particular art museum was a little surprising.

 Even something as terrifying as the Willis Tower Sky Deck was a fond memory.
-Terrifying because I am absurdly afraid of heights and walking out onto a clear window ledge at any height is nearly impossible for me.
-I can still feel myself sinking into the fear that took over just stepping out onto the glass, even though it was extremely cloudy that day and clear visibility came and went quickly.
-I still refused to look down.
+Terrifying because I am absurdly afraid of heights.
+Walking out onto a clear window ledge at any height is nearly impossible for me.
+I can still feel myself sinking into the fear that took over just stepping out onto the glass.
+Even though it was extremely cloudy that day and clear visibility came and went quickly, it was still scary.
+I refused to look down.

-Have you ever felt like you were walking on air and just waiting for gravity to do its thing and take you down?
+Have you ever felt like you were walking on air and just waiting for gravity to do its thing?
 Or when you know your feet aren’t planted firmly on the ground and your legs feel like the lightest thing in the world?
-It didn’t matter how scared I was, I forced myself to sit, and scoot, and make my way onto the 103-story window without looking down.
+It didn’t matter how scared I was.
+I forced myself to sit, and scoot, and make my way onto the 103-story window of the Willis Tower without looking down.

-It was amusing and terrifying and thrilling and entertaining for everyone who witnessed my full blown fear of heights take on a life of its own.
+It was amusing and terrifying and thrilling and entertaining for everyone there.
+They witnessed my full blown fear of heights take on a life of its own.
 But I laughed through the tears and even now as I write this, my heart is beating just a little bit faster.